 • Latest newsletter

-Note: Be careful not to overwhelm them with information at the outset, but a well-tailored folder imparts a good first impression to the recruit (and his family) and instills a feeling that they are part of something truly worthwhile.
+Note: Be careful not to overwhelm them with information at the outset, but a well-tailored folder imparts a good first impression to him (and his family) and instills a feeling that they are part of something truly worthwhile.

 Make Brothers feel comfortable and welcome when they participate at meetings and events.
 Foster an environment where members share their ideas.
 It is crucial for the council to be open to change and fresh ways of doing things!
 Mingle the newbies with appropriate ‘elder statesmen’ to further their learning.
 Try to shake hands with everyone before a meeting starts and speak with their family members at events.
 Give a ride to those having difficulty driving at night or disabled so they can participate.
 They will feel that they have not been forgotten and their presence matters.
 By treating our members like family, they are more likely to remain committed and get their friends to join.